Paying Skilled Workers More Would Create More Skilled Workers

 It is usually taken for granted that the skills gap is a problem of skills supply, and public concerns often focus on a lack of STEM skills and soft skills.
 So proposed solutions tend to involve reforming education and worker training programs.
 The most popular approach has been to reduce tuition fees for selective fields of study, usually STEM majors.

 However, I argue that this view is not correct.
-Research suggests that the main reason that the skills gap persists is that employers are unwilling or unable to pay market price for the skills they require.
+Research that I and my colleagues have conducted suggests that the main reason that the skills gap persists is that employers are unwilling or unable to pay market price for the skills they require.

 There are three possible reasons for why a skills gap exists: 1) workers do not adjust to changes in the demand by acquiring new skills, 2) employers do not take the supply of skills into account when they take hiring decisions, or 3) employers do not take into account the relative shortage or abundance of particular skills when they set wages.
-Using U.S. data on job finding and filling rates, wages and profits across states and industries since 1979, we measure the contribution of each of these three reasons on mismatch unemployment.
-We find that wage setting is the main culprit.
+Using U.S. data on job finding and filling rates, wages, and profits, across states and industries since 1979, we measure the contribution of each of these three reasons on mismatch unemployment.
+We find that wage setting is the main culprit for why workers don’t have the skills employers are looking for.

 The workforce can adjust to changes in the demand for skills by acquiring new skills, through training or by replacing older workers with younger ones with up-to-date skills.
 For example, an unemployed typist looking for work in the 1980s could learn how to use a computer or fill a vacant position left by another typist who moved on to another job or retired.